 Conclusion:

 There are many benefits of using an electric razor.
-They are much easier to use than manual razors and they can be used anywhere.
+They are much easier to use than manual razors and can be used anywhere.

 FAQs